 - Confirm teeth (if visible) are not fused into a single mass.

-- Get a second pair of eyes — people are often blind to their own model’s failure modes.
+- Get a second pair of eyes.
+People are often blind to their own model’s failure modes.

 If it still fails

-- Use a face-specific LoRA or embedding (Civitai has dozens for SDXL portraits).
+1024x1536or1536x1024) and re-run the face-restore pass. - Use a face-specific LoRA or embedding (Civitai has dozens for SDXL and FLUX portraits).

 - Render at a tighter framing than you need, then composite the face into a wider scene in Photoshop.

-- Package the prompt, model, seed, and crop of the broken face before posting to r/StableDiffusion or a Discord help channel.
+- Package the prompt, model, seed, and a crop of the broken face before posting to r/StableDiffusion or a Discord help channel.

 Prevention